madhulika12/Enterprise-Control-System/README.md

 -I think I'm gonna reincorporate the master PLC so I can try to have multiple slaves.
 Let's see.
 But I'm pretty sure the master is only a MODBUS client, not a MODBUS server.
 Gotta fix that first.
 This may mean rearchitecting Brad's whole system.
 Poopoo.

 -Looks like the tcptank config also had to be modified.
-I don't know why, but he has his memory model as "control_microsystems" but all his addresses are for "control_microsystems_old".
+I don't know why, but Bill has his memory model as control_micro_systems but all his addresses are for "control_old".
 I changed it to "old" as well as the IP address to 10.128.0.1

 -yeah, the tcptank is a really simple simulation.
 Like stupid, unusable, simple.
 I wonder if that's for the big tanks in the SCADA lab.